rancher/rancher.github.io/rancher/rancher-ui/applications/stacks/adding-services/index.md

 We'll walk through how to create a Wordpress application linked to a MySQL database.
 Inside your stack, you add a service by clicking the **Add Service** button.
 Alternatively, if you are viewing the stacks at the stack level, the same **Add Service** button is visible for each specific stack.

 You will need to provide a **Name** and if desired, **Description** of the service.
 In the **Scale** section, you can use the slider for the specific number of containers you want launched for a service.
 Alternatively, you can select **Always run one instance of this container on every host**.
-With this option, your service will scale for any additional hosts that are added to your [project]({{site.baseurl}}/rancher/configuration/projects/).
+With this option, your service will scale for any additional hosts that are added to your [environment]({{site.baseurl}}/rancher/configuration/environments/).
 Additionally, if you have scheduling rules in the **Advanced Options** -> **Scheduling**, Rancher will only start containers on the hosts that meet the host labels rules.
-If you add a host to your project that doesn't meet the scheduling rules, a container will not be started on the host.
+If you add a host to your environment that doesn't meet the scheduling rules, a container will not be started on the host.

 Provide the **Image** to use.
 You can use any image on [DockerHub](https://hub.docker.com/) as well as any [registries]({{site.baseurl}}/rancher/configuration/registries) that have been added to Rancher.
 The syntax for image name would match any `docker run` commands.